Rae-ARK/C_ARKlight/docs/IMPLEMENTATION.md

 stylesheet, intrinsic-responsive-layout utility classes, custom `site.style()` classes) and `arklight.backend.js.render` (the tiny fixed behavior/action runtime — `BEHAVIOR_REGISTRY`/`ACTION_REGISTRY`).
-Grouped together because both are structurally "render a fixed, closed vocabulary as text," same shape as Stage 4 but smaller — doing HTML alone first means whatever string-generation lessons got learned there apply directly here instead of being learned three times over.
+Each is its own `ArkBackend` implementation (`ADDENDUM.md` §4.1) in its own `backends/css/`/`backends/js/` directory, same interface Stage 4 already established.
+Grouped into one stage because both are structurally "render a fixed, closed vocabulary as text," same shape as Stage 4 but smaller — doing HTML alone first means whatever string-generation lessons got learned there apply directly here instead of being learned three times over.

+Of the two, CSS is the narrower port: a closed set of utility classes and a default stylesheet, with the least translation needed between ARKlight-py's shape and C's beyond ordinary buffer/ownership handling — it carries over closest to as-is of anything in v1.
+JS carries the same interface but a larger closed vocabulary (`BEHAVIOR_REGISTRY`/`ACTION_REGISTRY`), and — like the HTML backend refactor noted in Stage 4 — any future expansion of that vocabulary upstream (ARKlight's `v0.044` JS capability work, or an htmx-based `on_click`/`behavior_target` rewrite, per `PROPOSAL.md` §1's Milestones reference) syncs in on the same §2 schedule, as a new `render` implementation confined to `backends/js/`.

 **Test fixtures:** `tests/test_css_backend.py`, `tests/test_js_backend.py`.

-**Explicitly deferred:** `Backend.postprocess(...)` hook wiring beyond what's needed to satisfy existing fixtures; that's pipeline orchestration, not backend logic, and belongs conceptually with Stage 7's ABI wiring.
+**Explicitly deferred:** `postprocess` hook wiring beyond what's needed to satisfy existing fixtures — both backends leave it `NULL` per §4.1 until something actually needs it; that's pipeline orchestration, not backend logic, and belongs conceptually with Stage 7's ABI wiring.